Everybody's Got to Learn Sometime

-"Everybody's Got to Learn Sometime" is a 1980 single written by James Warren and first performed by British pop band the Korgis; Warren was lead singer in the band.
+"Everybody's Got to Learn Sometime" is a 1980 single written by James Warren and first performed by British pop band the Korgis, with Warren as the lead singer.
 It has subsequently been covered by numerous other artists.

 Background

 "Everybody's Got to Learn Sometime" features a distinctive synthesizer line as primary sound, based on a prominent keyboards arrangement played by Phil Harrison.

-The song also is notable for its simple and sparse lyrics, but with a direct message.
-Related to this, lead singer and bassist James Warren has said that the song took only 10 or 15 minutes to write, literally singing the first thing to come into his mind, as he played both the chords and melodies on the piano.
-Producer David Lord subsequently added the big arrangement and strings.
+The song also is notable for its simple, sparse lyrics, but with a direct message.
+Related to that, lead singer and bassist James Warren has said that the song took only 10 or 15 minutes to write, after he sang the first thing to come into his mind while he played both the chords and melody on the piano.
+Producer David Lord subsequently added the bigger arrangement and strings.

-The distinctive instrument played after each chorus is the eighteen-string Chinese zither known as a guzheng.
-Added to this, the song also features a brief instrumental section of violin in the middle, as well some pizzicatos after each chorus.
+The distinctive instrument played after each chorus is the guzheng, an eighteen-string Chinese zither.
+The song also features a brief violin section in the middle, as well some pizzicato after each chorus.

-About the song meaning, Warren said:
+About the meaning of the song, Warren said:

-At that time I was into new wave philosophies about working on yourself, meditation and that sort of stuff.
+At that time I was into new wave [sic] philosophies about working on yourself, meditation and that sort of stuff.
 The whole lyric comes out of that.
 It wasn’t a romantic song at all.
 For me it was all about an individual changing and being a different sort of person – trying to find out the root of your inner confusion, dealing with it and becoming a better person.
 So it was literally a philosophical lyric.

 Releases

-The song was released on 11 April 1980 from the group's second album, Dumb Waiters.
-The single reached #5 on the UK Singles Chart and #18 on the US Billboard Hot 100 chart.
-The song topped the singles charts at #1 in France and #1 in Spain, and charted at #5 in Ireland, #6 in Switzerland, #11 in The Netherlands, #11 in Australia, #12 in New Zealand, and #14 in Belgium.
-This represented the peak of the Korgis' music chart success.
+The song, from the group's second album, Dumb Waiters, was released on 11 April 1980, and reached number five on the UK Singles Chart and number 18 on the US Billboard Hot 100 chart.
+The song topped the singles charts in France, was also number one in Spain.
+It charted at number five in Ireland, number six in Switzerland, number 11 in the Netherlands, number 11 in Australia, number 12 in New Zealand, and number 14 in Belgium.
+That represented the peak of the Korgis' chart success.

 The original 1980 version of "Everybody's Got to Learn Sometime" appears on the following compilation albums and CDs: